-Robert is somewhere between the age of 58 and 62 and have been collecting cones of native conifers since the ‘90s.
+Robert is somewhere between the age of 58 and 62 and has been collecting cones of native conifers since the ‘90s.
 He is a self-proclaimed and externally verified cone-picking machine, with a crusty personality to prove it.
-He epitomizes to old school, climbing trees with the simplest of equipment including a harness, rope, ascenders, and only a knot for a decent device.
+He epitomizes the old school, climbing trees with the simplest of equipment including a harness, rope, ascenders, and only a knot for a decent device.
 He is not alone at this meeting, the remaining 80% of participants are of the same ilk.

-I was there to learn about where Resilient Forestry could potentially be of use for easing constrains on the regeneration pipeline.
+I was there to learn about where Resilient Forestry could potentially be of use for easing constraints on the regeneration pipeline.
 The two days were filled with different talks from all stages in the process.
-This included the science behind selecting suitable seed sources in advance of drier and hotter climate, the forest service process of determining their seed needs and issuing contracts, cone crop monitoring, seed cleaning and preparation, nursery planting and rearing, and finally site preparation and tree planting.
+This included the science behind selecting suitable seed sources in advance of drier and hotter climates, the forest service process of determining their seed needs and issuing contracts, cone crop monitoring, seed cleaning and preparation, nursery planting and rearing, and finally site preparation and tree planting.

 I have spent the greater part of my career studying very large trees so it was fun to see so much enthusiasm for such small trees!
-There was no shortage of interest from all involved, but what became abundantly clear over the course of a few days, is that there was a shortage of seeds and those with the skills for collect them.
+There was no shortage of interest from all involved, but what became abundantly clear over the course of a few days, is that there was a shortage of seeds and those with the skills to collect them.

 The following are my takeaways of the main needs of the industry from the trip and could be potential avenues for Resilient Forestry to get involved: